Do you have a question about the coronavirus? Ask us below.

 Q: What is the plan to deal with homeless people who contract the virus?

-Gov. Gavin Newsom has said the state will distribute $150 million to cities and counties throughout the state to assist them in housing people who live in encampments or to expand shelters.
-Of that, $50 million will go to purchase travel trailers and to help cities or counties rent hotel rooms.
-And $100 million would be distributed to cities and counties to help expand shelters and provide emergency housing.
+Newsom has said the state will distribute $150 million to cities and counties throughout the state to assist them in housing people who live in encampments or to expand shelters.
+FEMA has agreed to cover 75% of the cost for hotel rooms, with the state supplying the remaining 25% of the cost.

 Q: How can we help people who aren’t able to help themselves?
 Like the elderly, single parents, homeless, etc?